swimos/plant-monitor/README.md

     * (Linux) ./gradlew run
     * (Windows) .\gradlew.bat run

 The gradle wrapper will automatically pull down the correct version of Gradle and then build/run the app.
-One the app is running you will see "Running Swim Plant Montior Server..." in the console.
+Once the app is running you will see "Running Swim Plant Montior Server..." in the console.
 You can now navigate to the main pages of the app in your browser:

 * Main: http://127.0.0.1:9001
 * Plant Sim: http://127.0.0.1:9001/sim.html